dialectic-admin/LS-bot/cron_lambda_opensearch/README.md

 ## Data Flow

-1. The Lambda function is triggered (likely on a schedule or by content updates)
+1. The Lambda function is triggered at 12 am daily
 2. The function scans DynamoDB to retrieve all snippet data
 3. Raw snippet data is parsed into Document objects with proper metadata
 4. System checks which documents are new or updated since the last run